 ❌ Free site migrations

-I mean, they can help you with some of this stuff.
-But just don’t expect a lot of hand-holding services when you sign up.
+I mean – they can help you with some of this stuff.
+But you shouldn’t expect a lot of hand-holding services when you sign up.

 3. Limited Support

 Most hosting companies offer some variation of 24/7 support.